On Robust Inference in Time Series Regression: Simulation Evidence on Estimation and Testing

-Only tests that are correctly sized for all ($T, \rho$) combinations are of real interest, because only correctly-sized tests produce unambiguously interpretable rejections.
-DynReg satisfies this requirement, and HAC regression does not.
-One could simply stop here, but it may be of interest to compare rejection frequencies in a few laboratory environments where the DGP is known.
+Only tests that are correctly sized are of real interest, because only correctly-sized tests produce trustworthy and interpretable rejections.
+As we have shown, DURBIN satisfies that requirement, whereas OLS-HAC regression does not.
+One could simply stop there, but it is of interest to compare rejection frequencies in a few laboratory environments where the DGP is known.
+We do so in Figure \ref{fig_powerT_AR} for three of our DGPs with $T=200$ and various persistence parameters, comparing OLS-HAC (Kiefer-Vogelsang, LLSW), FGLS, and FGLS-D.

-In Figure \ref{power} we show rejection frequency curves for a fixed sample size $T=200$ and $\rho\in \{0.0, 0.3, 0.5, 0.7, 0.9, 0.95\}$.
-We include in the figure only the tests based on NW-KV, M-LLSW and DynReg because, as shown in Table \ref{tableTwo}, other HAC-based tests are over-sized for most values of $\rho $.
-NW-KV, M-LLSW, and DynReg, in contrast, are approximately correctly sized when $T=200$ for $\rho\le0.7$ so we can actually compare power for $\rho\in \{0.0, 0.3, 0.5, 0.7\}$.
-For $\rho=0.9$ and $\rho= 0.95$ the HAC tests are over-sized, so rejections are not purely indicative of ``power," but the rejection frequency curves may nevertheless be informative, so we show curves for $\rho=0.9$ and $\rho=0.95$ as well.